Skip to menu Skip to content Skip to footer

 What happens next

-We'll send you an email to let you know when we've received your application.
-If you have not received an email within 2 days of applying, email us at concerts@uq.edu.au.
+We'll acknowledge your application via email.
+If you haven't received an email within 2 days of applying, please email music@uq.edu.au.

 About this scholarship